Have a look at these videos and stories of our current graduates:

 I applied for the three-year Financial Management Graduate Scheme because I knew it would give me the opportunity to develop my financial management and leadership skills whilst studying for a professional accountancy qualification through an intense development experience. since being in post I have rotated into a number of placements which has given me invaluable insight and experience in financial, business and leadership roles that entail real work situations.
 I have worked closely with doctors, nurses and other health professionals to ensure the best decisions about modern, effective and flexible services are made, including making tough decisions about where and how resources are allocated, and money is spent.

-If I was to describe my first-year experience in one word I would say valuable.
+If I was to describe my experience in one word I would say valuable.
 The different work placements I have undertaken alongside studying have enriched my knowledge, developed my skills, challenged me in one way or another, but through it all I have managed .

-My second year on the graduate scheme has been filled with great opportunities to work in various placements within the health board and one external placement that have aided in growing the foundational knowledge, skills and experience in finance that were acquired in my first year of being on the scheme.
+I have had many great opportunities to work in various placements within the health board and one external placement that have aided in growing the foundational knowledge, skills and experience in finance that were acquired in my first year of being on the scheme.
 My second year has greatly sharpened my competency across various financial functions and by having autonomy and responsibility over tasks has largely increased my strategic thinking, analytical abilities, collaborative nature and being able to draw suitable conclusions just to name a few.

 My first year on the scheme has been really positive and I have enjoyed every aspect of it so far.